sonpeter/sonpeter.github.io/_pages/about.md

 ## Research interests
 My research intersects probabilistic modeling, deep learning, and optimization, aiming to integrate the complementary advantages of these areas into foundation problems of modeling, inference, and learning.

 Currently, my work focuses on developing efficient and theoretically sound optimization algorithms for large-scale deep learning with non-conventional constraints.
-I am also particularly excited about scalable and robust probabilistic methods applied in complex settings of several domains, including Bayesian deep learning, deep generative models, hierarchical Bayesian models, and online/continual learning.
+I am also particularly excited about scalable and robust probabilistic methods applied to complex settings across diverse domains, including Bayesian deep learning, deep generative models, hierarchical Bayesian models, and online/continual learning.